vypxl/tx8/spec/spec.md

 sys &println
 ```

+### Panics / Crashes

+When the cpu runs into an error, such as trying to write to a non writable location (e. g. a constant value), the cpu should stop executing
+and crash with an error.

+Reading an invalid opcode will **not** crash, invalid opcodes shall be treated like `nop`.
+The runtime can output a warning if desired.

+### Instruction List

+Parameters are described like this: Three characters, one for each parameter:

+- `0` for unused
+- `v` for values (constants, addresses, registers)
+- `w` for writable (addresses, registers)

 #### Flow Control

 The comparison instructions `cmp`, `fcmp` and `ucmp` compare the first parameter to the second parameter